Fargo (1996 film): Filming

-Jerry's initial meeting with Carl and Gaear was shot at a pool hall and bar called the King of Clubs in the northeast section of Minneapolis.
-It was demolished in 2003, along with most other buildings on that block of Central Avenue, and replaced by low-income housing.
-Wade's car dealership was filmed at Wally McCarthy Oldsmobile in Richfield, Minnesota, a southern suburb of Minneapolis.
-The site is now occupied by Best Buy's national corporate headquarters.
+Jerry's initial meeting with Carl and Gaear was shot at a pool hall and bar called the King of Clubs on Central Avenue in northeast Minneapolis.
+It was demolished in 2003 and replaced by low-income housing.
+Wade's car dealership was filmed at Wally McCarthy Oldsmobile in Richfield, Minnesota, a southern suburb of Minneapolis, a site now occupied by Best Buy's national corporate headquarters.
 The 24-foot Paul Bunyan statue was built for the film (and subsequently dismantled) on Pembina County Highway 1, four miles west of Bathgate, North Dakota, near the Canadian border.
 The Blue Ox truckstop was Stockmen's Truck Stop in South St. Paul, which is still in business.
 Ember's, the restaurant where Jerry discusses the ransom drop with Gustafson, was located in St. Louis Park, the Coens' hometown; the building now houses a medical outpatient treatment center.

 The strip club where Marge interviews the two call girls was two separate locations.
 Its exterior was the Lakeside Club in Mahtomedi, Minnesota, and interior the Loch Ness Lounge in Houlton, Wisconsin.
 The kidnappers' Moose Lake hideout stood on the shore of Square Lake, near May, Minnesota.
 The cabin was relocated to Barnes, Wisconsin, in 2002.
 The Edina police station where the interior police headquarters scenes were filmed is still in operation but has been completely rebuilt.
 The Carlton Celebrity Room was an actual venue in Bloomington, Minnesota, and José Feliciano did once appear there, but it had been closed for almost ten years when filming began.
 The Feliciano scene was shot at the Chanhassen Dinner Theatre in Chanhassen, near Minneapolis.
 The ransom drop was filmed in two adjacent parking garages on South 8th Street in downtown Minneapolis.
 Scenes in the Lundegaards' kitchen were shot in a private home on Pillsbury Avenue in Minneapolis, and the house where Mr. Mohra describes the "funny looking little guy" to police is in Hallock, in northwest Minnesota.
 The motel "outside of Bismarck", where the police finally catch up with Jerry, is the Hitching Post Motel in Forest Lake, north of Minneapolis.
 While none of Fargo was filmed in Fargo, the Fargo-Moorhead Convention & Visitors Bureau exhibits original script copies and several props used in the film, including the wood chipper prop.